DominionCyber/talon_hunt_framework_documentation/docs/tqm-specification.md

+# Talon Manager Reference
+This page documents the CrowdStrike API endpoints and Talon Manager features used to manage saved queries and lookup files within your Falcon NGSIEM tenant.

 ## CrowdStrike API Reference

 Talon Manager interacts with the following CrowdStrike API endpoints.
 This section is provided as a reference for anyone looking to understand the underlying API calls or build their own tooling on top of the same endpoints.